digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 ## service.beta.kubernetes.io/do-loadbalancer-allow-rules

-Specifies the comma seperated ALLOW firewall rules for the load-balancer
+Specifies the comma separated ALLOW firewall rules for the load-balancer

 **Note**

 Rules must be in the format `{type}:{source}` (ex. `ip:1.2.3.4,cidr:2.3.0.0/16`).

-These rules will be ignored if `LoadBalancerSourceRanges` is set, which is the prefered way to enter allow rules.
+These rules will be ignored if `LoadBalancerSourceRanges` is set, which is the preferred way to enter allow rules.